-No impairment indicators of non-financial assets have been noted for the years ended February 29, 2016 and February 28, 2015 other than the impairment of Santa Fe property (Note 7).
+No impairment indicators of non-financial assets have been noted for the years ended February 28, 2017 and February 29, 2016.

 Asset Retirement Obligation (ARO)

 The determination of provisions for environmental rehabilitation and reclamation obligations arising from the Company's evaluation and exploration activities requires the use of estimates and management judgment.
 Future reclamation costs in relation to changes in estimates are accrued based on management's best estimate at the end of each period of the discounted cash costs expected to be incurred.
 Accounting for reclamation obligations requires management to make estimates of the future costs the Company will incur to complete the reclamation work required to comply with existing laws and regulations.
 These estimates are dependent upon labor and materials costs, known environmental impacts, the effectiveness of rehabilitation measures, inflation rates, and pre-tax interest rates that reflect a current market assessment of time value for money and the risk specific to the obligation.
 The Company also estimates the timing of the outlays, which is subject to change depending on continued exploitation and newly discovered mineral resources.